andrewbaxter/good-ormning/readme.md

 Parameters with the same name are deduplicated - if you define a query with multiple parameters of the same name but different types you'll get an error.

-Return types with the same contents are similarly deduplicated (methods to make two queries that return the same fields will return the same type).
+Different queries with the same multiple-field returns will use the same return type.

 ## Comparisons